Getting started

 tok0 git diff

-The exit code, stderr, and content are preserved.
-Only the model-bound representation is shrunk.
+Exit code, stderr, and content are preserved.
+Only the model-bound representation shrinks.

 4. Check the savings